Zillmere, Queensland: Education

 Zillmere State School is a government primary (Prep-6) school for boys and girls at Murphy Road (27.3646°S 153.0373°E).
 In 2018, the school had an enrolment of 135 students with 13 teachers (9 full-time equivalent) and 9 non-teaching staff (6 full-time equivalent).

 St Flannan's School is a Catholic primary (Prep-6) school for boys and girls at 420 Beams Road (27.3502°S 153.0383°E).
 In 2018, the school had an enrolment of 363 students with 27 teachers (23 full-time equivalent) and 22 non-teaching staff (13 full-time equivalent).

 There are no secondary schools in Zillmere.
 The nearest government secondary school is Aspley State High School in neighbouring Aspley to the west.

 Amenities

 Zillmere has a busy local shopping centre on the east side of the railway line adjacent to the railway station.
-The centre includes a Superpharm IGA, newsagent, 7/11, Domino's Pizza, pharmacy, bakery, tailor, key cutting shop and veterinary surgery.
+The centre includes a Superpharm IGA, newsagent, 7-Eleven, Domino's Pizza, pharmacy, medical centre, bakery, tailor, key cutting shop and veterinary surgery.

 The Brisbane City Council Library service operate the Zillmere Public Library.
 The library is located on the corner of Jennings Street and Zillmere Road.